TempTalkOrg/ZLPhotoBrowser/README.md

 ### Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
-● 4.7.0.1
+● 4.4.2
   Add:
-    Support page loading.
-    The thumbnail interface supports edge sliding back gesture.
-    Provide a block that enables external control over whether the camera interface can be accessed.
-    Replace some deprecated APIs.
-    Support long-press gestures for more data types in ZLImagePreviewController.
-Support setting cover images for network videos.
-    The ZLImagePreviewController interface supports disabling the pull-down return gesture.
+    Preserve the alpha channel of the edited image.
+  Fix:
+    Fix a crash caused by UI modification in a sub-thread.
-● 4.6.0.1
+● 4.4.1
   Add:
-    Support SwiftUI.
-    Support for locked output orientation in custom camera.
-    Optimize the playback experience of album videos and online videos.
-    Add will-capture-block for customizable capture actions.
-    Replace ZLPhotoPreviewSheet with ZLPhotoPicker.
-The permission of ZLPhotoPreviewSheet will be changed to private later.
-    Enhance the text sticker feature by adding text outline and shadow effects.
+    Adapt to RTL.
   Fix:
-    Fixed the bug that the time of automatically stopping recording is incorrect when clicking to record a video.
-    Fix the issue where the width and height calculations of some videos are inaccurate when previewing online videos.
+    Fix the problem that the image editor does not work properly when the scale of the picture is not 1.
+    Fixed some UI display issue in the image preview interface.
-● 4.5.8
+● 4.4.0
   Add:
-    Add video stabilization mode to camera configuration.
-  Fix:
-    Fix video recording with both torch-on and wide cameras.
-    Fixed the problem of freezing caused by calculating the frame when previewing network videos.
+    Limit the maximum number of frames of GIF images to avoid crashes caused by loading too many frames of GIFs, and provide a series of blocks to support custom implementation of GIF image playback.
-    Fix the memory leak issue in the ZLEditImageViewController interface.
+    Modify the UI effect of text input in the image editor.
-    After the initial request for album permissions is denied, the permission guidance alert will no longer be displayed.
-    Correct eraser misalignment after image cropping.
+    Support set the default camera position.
 ...
 ```

 ### Languages
-🇨🇳 Chinese, 🇺🇸 English, 🇯🇵 Japanese, 🇫🇷 French, 🇩🇪 German, 🇷🇺 Russian, 🇻🇳 Vietnamese, 🇰🇷 Korean, 🇲🇾 Malay, 🇮🇹 Italian, 🇮🇩 Indonesian, 🇪🇸 Spanish, 🇵🇹 Portuguese, 🇹🇷 Turkish, 🇸🇦 Arabic, 🇳🇱 Dutch.
+🇨🇳 Chinese, 🇺🇸 English, 🇯🇵 Japanese, 🇫🇷 French, 🇩🇪 German, 🇷🇺 Russian, 🇻🇳 Vietnamese, 🇰🇷 Korean, 🇲🇾 Malay, 🇮🇹 Italian, 🇮🇩 Indonesian, 🇪🇸 Spanish, 🇵🇹 Portuguese, 🇹🇷 Turkish, 🇸🇦 Arabic.

 ### Installation
 There are four ways to use ZLPhotoBrowser in your project: